 URGENT CARE LOCATION AND HOURS:

-Our urgent care physicians are available to treat conditions that require prompt medical attention, but are not life threatening, such as:
+Our urgent care providers are available to treat conditions that require prompt medical attention, but are not life threatening, such as:

 - Minor burns and cuts

 - Sprains, strains, and fractures

 - Fever, sore throat and earache

 - Stings or bites